Help Kids Establish Good Credit

 Consider a secured card.

 Aside from learning from your mistakes, let your kids learn from their own.
-Consider getting junior a first credit card that lets him find his legs without credit score consequences if he makes a mistake.
+Consider getting your junior a first credit card that lets him find his legs without credit score consequences if he makes a mistake.